morph::range

 which will be true if the range was changed and false if the range is not changed.
 In the example above, changed1

-and changed2 will both be
+will both be true

-changed3 will contain
+will contain false

 To query the max or min of the range, just access the max